-After reading the Course Syllabus, Course Schedule, Guidelines & Expectations, and Student Expectations, the student will complete the related checklist found in the Course Overview.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-Discussion: Get the Present Story, Discussion: Develop the Preferred Story/Solution, Discussion: Clarify and Execute the Action Plan, Discussion: Connect Care-seeker to Community provide an opportunity to integrate insights and skills gleaned from the assigned readings, assessments, lectures, web resources, and the Scriptures as the student narrates movement of a predetermined care-seeker through a solution-based, short-term pastoral counseling scenario.
+Discussions are collaborative learning experiences.
+They provide an opportunity to integrate insights and skills gleaned from the assigned readings, assessments, lectures, web resources, and the Scriptures as the student narrates movement of a predetermined care-seeker through a solution-based, short-term pastoral counseling scenario.

 All posts must be written with clarity and conciseness, without spelling, grammar, word choice errors, and adhere to meaning-making forum guidelines and rubric expectations.
 School of Behavioral Sciences students follow current APA standards and School of Divinity students – current Turabian Form.
 (CLO: A, B, C, D, E)

 Practical Book Review Assignment

 The student will write 1 Practical Book Review on the Petersen text.
 This assignment creates awareness of language and interpersonal skills that foster efficiency and effectiveness in people-helping moments.
 The body of the paper must be typed, double-spaced, and at least 4 pages.
 The paper must be written with clarity and conciseness, without spelling, grammar, word choice errors, and adhere to assignment instructions and rubric expectations.
 School of Behavioral Sciences students follow current APA standards and School of Divinity students – current Turabian Form.
-(MLO: C)
+(CLO: C)

 Solving My People Puzzle Assignment

 The assignment strategically fosters description, development, and management of the student’s relational style as well as an overall understanding of style alignment.
 The body of the paper must be at least 5 pages and include at least 1 reference from each of this assignment’s required readings, assessments, and websites.
 The paper must be written with clarity and conciseness, without spelling, grammar, word choice errors, and adhere to assignment instructions and rubric expectations.
 School of Behavioral Sciences students follow current APA standards and School of Divinity students – current Turabian Form.
-(MLO: A, B, C)
+(CLOs: A, B, C)